Your graduation documents

 - Description of the Australian Higher Education System

 - All results, except withdrawals, that are recorded against a specific award will appear on your graduation statement.
 Your GPA will not be shown.

 Your AHEGS will make it easier for potential employers and other academic institutions to understand the content of your award.
-To purchase additional copies of your AHEGS (after you have graduated) please download the AHEGS Replacement Form from Student Connect, complete and return along with a specimen of your signature as it appears on a legitimate form of personal identification (eg drivers licence, passport etc).
+To purchase additional copies of your AHEGS (after you have graduated) please download and complete the AHEGS Replacement Form, and send or take to Student Connect along with a specimen of your signature as it appears on a legitimate form of personal identification (eg drivers licence, passport etc).

 Apostille and Authentication

 Please consult with the appropriate Embassy or Consulate of the country where the documents are to operate to determine if the country you are dealing with requires an Apostille or an Authentication.

 Please refer to the frequently asked questions for further information

 This two step process involves having your original Macquarie University documents signed by an authorised person at the University.
 These authenticated documents will then need to be given to the Department of Foreign Affairs and Trade (DFAT) along with your Authentication Cover Letter and Document legalisation request form to have an additional seal applied.